-Carers are people who provide voluntary care to a partner, relative, friend of neighbor who may have a disability, mental health issue, dementia, terminal illness or is frail aged.
+Carers are people who provide voluntary care to a partner, relative, friend or neighbour who may have a disability, mental health issue, dementia, terminal illness or is frail aged.
 Carers can be of any age and may or may not live with the person they care for.

 Carers often don't even recognise themselves as carers and may miss out on a range of services and support to help them maintain their caring role.

 Carer Support can support you to maintain your caring role.
 We support people who provide care to someone who is eligible to receive Home and Community Care (HACC) funded services.
 Either:

-- Older and frail person who is having difficulty with everyday tasks, including accessing their local community; OR
+- Older and frail person who is having difficulty with everyday tasks, including accessing their local community

-- A person with a disability that impacts on their ability to undertake everyday tasts, including accessing their local community.
+- A person with a disability that impacts on their ability to undertake everyday tasks, including accessing their local community.